Configuring Block User Login

 Enable

-The parameter enables hard blocking that inactivates a user who performed a certain number of failed log in attempts.
-Disabled by default
+This parameter enables a hard block that deactivates a user after a specified number of failed login attempts.
+It is disabled by default.

 Number of Failed Attempts before Blocking